meleu/tdd-ruby/objects-methods-and-integers.md

 => "7\n"
 ```

 👀 That's a String composed of a character `7` followed by a newline.
-That means that our `int2bin` was called with a String as an argument!
+That means that our `int2bin` function was called with a String as an argument!

 Let's check our `i2b` again, adding some notes: